 Police Reject GH¢69,000 Bribe in Major Drug Clampdown: "Service With Integrity"

-• The Western Regional Police Command rejected a GH¢69,000 bribe offered by suspects linked to two trucks carrying suspected Indian hemp
+• The Western Regional Police Command rejected a bribe by suspects linked to two trucks carrying suspected Indian hemp

 • Three people have been arrested following the operation, which uncovered 152 large bales of the narcotic substance

-• Ghanaians on social media have praised the police for their integrity in refusing the bribe
+• Ghanaians, taking to social media, have praised the police service for their integrity in refusing the significant bribe

-The Western Regional Police Command has reportedly turned down a GH¢69,000 bribe allegedly offered by suspects during an operation.
+The Western Regional Police Command has reportedly turned down a GH¢69,000 bribe allegedly offered by suspects during a major anti-narcotics operation.

-The suspects are reportedly linked to two truckloads of a substance believed to be Indian hemp, intercepted at the Assokor Barrier in the Shama Municipality of the Western Region.
+The suspects are reportedly linked to two truckloads of a substance believed to be Indian hemp, intercepted at the Assokor barrier in Shama, Western Region.

 Police officer, Western Regional Police Command, Ghana Police Service, rejects bribe, Indian hemp

-Police reject GH¢69,000 bribe in a major drug clampdown.
+Police officials reject a GH¢69,000 bribe in a major drug clampdown, which intercepted 152 bales of suspected Indian hemp.
 Photo credit: UGC.

 Source: UGC